NedzmijaMuminovic/CinemaNow/README.md

     git clone https://github.com/NedzmijaMuminovic/CinemaNow
     ```

-2. Set up the database:
-   - Navigate to the Database folder (CinemaNow/CinemaNow/Database).
-   - Execute the SQL file inside this folder to set up the database.

-3. Run the backend:
+2. Configure Environment Variables:

+   - Set up your Stripe Secret key in your environment with this command:

+       ```bash
+       set STRIPE_SECRET_KEY=YourSecretKey
+       ```

+    - Alternatively, use .env files:
-   - Open the CinemaNow.sln file in Visual Studio (CinemaNow/CinemaNow).
+        - For the backend, place the .env file in CinemaNow/CinemaNow.
-   - Build and run the backend project.
+        - For the frontend (mobile app), place it in CinemaNow/CinemaNow/UI/cinemanow_mobile/assets.

+3. Run the backend and services using Docker:

+    - In the project's root directory (CinemaNow/CinemaNow), use the following command:

+       ```bash
+       docker-compose up --build
+       ```

 4. Run the frontend: